-We’ve put together a list of six great choices that would make for a nice dram — and you can pick them all up for less than $100 a bottle.
+If you’ve been looking to grab yourself a nice dram, we’ve put together a list of six great choices that you can pick up for less than $100 a bottle.

 This article has been updated since its original publication.